syoung6/supermaya/site/contact.md

 layout: 'layouts/page.html'
 ---

-This is the summary content
+This is the contact page